 (f) Dispute Resolution.

-(i) “Resolution Time” means 1:00 p.m., New York time, on the second Local Business Day following the date on which notice of the dispute is given under Paragraph 5.
+(i) “Resolution Time” means 12:00 noon, New York time, on the second Local Business Day following the date on which notice of the dispute is given under Paragraph 5.

 (ii) Value.
-For the purpose of Paragraphs 5(i)(C) and 5(ii), the Value of Posted Credit Support as of the relevant calculation date will be calculated as follows:
+For the purpose of Paragraphs 5(i)(C) and 5(ii), the Value of Posted Collateral as of the relevant calculation date will be calculated as follows:

 (1) With respect to cash, the face amount thereof; and